What you need to know before applying to be a Peer Leader

 Who can be a reference on my Peer Leader application?

 The recommendation helps us to know you better and also demonstrates your initiative in making a connection with a university faculty or staff member.
 For this reason, your recommender should not be an undergraduate student.
 Examples of an appropriate reference could include an academic advisor, professor, mentor, student organization advisor or current supervisor.
-That person should know you well enough to be able to speak to your ability to be successful as a Peer Leader.
-When you submit your online application, you will be asked to submit the name, position title and email address of your recommender, so make sure you have that available when completing your application.
+Whoever you choose should know you well enough to be able to speak to your ability to be successful as a Peer Leader.
+When you submit your application, you will be asked to submit the name, position title and email address of your recommender, so make sure you know that information when applying.
 First Year Experience staff will not serve as a reference for the position.
+Recommenders will have until January 16 to complete the recommendation form.

 How can I successfully manage the Peer Leader role with my other commitments?

-First-year students are the first priority—after academics, of course!
-Because we want you to have the flexibility and availability to connect with new students at various times each week throughout an entire semester, we are asking that other commitments—like a second job or participation in student organizations—stay within 10-15 hours per week.
+First-year students are the first priority — after academics, of course!
+Because we want you to have the flexibility and availability to connect with new students at various times each week throughout an entire semester, we ask that your other commitments — like a second job or participation in student organizations — stay within 10-15 hours per week.
 Research shows that students who take on more than 20 hours per week of additional commitments outside of their classroom responsibilities are less likely to succeed; however, you will likely discover that many campus activities support the mission of the Peer Leader role.
-If selected as a Peer Leader, you will work with a supervisor to manage and monitor additional commitments.
+If selected as a Peer Leader, you will work with a supervisor to manage and monitor your other commitments.

 I am planning to take classes, co-op or study abroad in May or summer.
 Is that allowed?